qd-seg/quickdraw/README.md

 #### Generate Type Declarations

-Unfortunately, the OHIF Viewer does not natively provide type declarations when installing component packages of the parent project such as `@ohif/core` from NPM.
+Unfortunately, the OHIF Viewer does not natively provide type declarations when installing modules of the parent project such as `@ohif/core` from NPM.
 These can be generated from the OHIF Viewer source, which is provided as a Git submodule within this project.

 ```
 > yarn run init:declarations